jkphl/iconizr/README.md

 		<td><code>-l</code></td>
 		<td><code>--level</code></td>
 		<td>Integer</td>
 		<td>This is the optimization level for PNG files.
-It has to be between 0 and 10 (including both) and defaults to 3, with 0 meaning "fast & rough" and 10 meaning "slow & high quality".
+It has to lie between 0 and 11 (inclusive) and defaults to 4, with 0 meaning "no optimization", 1 meaning "fast & rough" and 11 meaning "slow & high quality".
 Setting this to a high value may result in a very long processing time.</td>
 	</tr>
 	<tr>
 		<td><code>-q</code></td>